Programme Overview

 Dinner

-The event will tackle 3 main clusters of topics, developed on the basis of input received by our community members.
+The event opens with a plenary session on the foundations of Outcome Harvesting, followed by 2 main clusters of topics developed on the basis of input received from our community members.
 Each cluster contains several sessions built together with participants.

 From small NGOs to large international organisations, from peacebuilding to climate justice to governance reform, Outcome Harvesting is being applied in a diverse range of contexts worldwide.
 With that breadth comes a wealth of practical experience which participants will share in this cluster.
 It also brings shared challenges: questions about rigour, participation, sensemaking, and how to do this work with integrity in difficult conditions.